 How Often Should You Change Your Cat Litter?

-Ideally, once or twice a day of scooping cat litter from the litter box is recommended whereas the entire litter should be replaced once in a week.
+Ideally, once or twice a day of scooping cat litter from the litter box is recommended whereas the entire litter should be replaced once a week.

 If the cat feces is too stinky and creates a lot of odor, it is best to scoop it out immediately as soon as your cat has finished his business.
 Stinky and dirty litter boxes are a total turn off and this may even cause your cat to pee or poop anywhere else apart from the litter box.